strimzi/strimzi.github.io/_posts/2025-04-16-tha-various-tiers-of-tiered-storage.md

 The data for given partition will be always written to the remote storage by the broker hosting the leader replica.
 And they will be read by the brokers hosting the leader or follower replicas.
 But when partition replicas are reassigned between the brokers, their data will remain unchanged in the remote storage tier.
-So whatever type of storage you use as the remote tier, it has to be allow shared read and write access to all the data from all brokers.
+So whatever type of storage you use as the remote tier, it must allow shared read and write access to all the data from all brokers.

 Another important aspect when choosing the right remote storage is its performance, scalability, durability, and availability.
 The actual requirements depend on your use-cases or on the type of environment where you use it.